-The Ministry of Health and Seniors will invite all shortlisted applicants to interview with the selection committee.
+The Ministry of Health will invite all shortlisted applicants to interview with the selection committee.

 - A short letter setting out how you were attracted to your chosen field of study and how the scholarship will help you to achieve your goals.
 The letter should also identify how receiving this scholarship will allow you to make a contribution to improving public health in Bermuda.